Can My Kids Come… Long-Distance Hiking?

 - There are many rewards along the trail: Worthwhile sights & attractions, swimming pools and creeks and brooks—having a destination with water involved is always a great motivator.

 - The day walks are mostly easy and detours of more demanding sections are possible along the valley cycle path (or by public transportation).
-Many stages are all-terrain stroller accessible.

 - The infrastructure along the Lech River Trail is excellent: A trailside eatery to grab a quick bite or a place to spend the night is always close by.
 The valley is served hourly by excellent hikers’ transit services in both directions.
 Bus transportation is free to Lechtal Active Card holders.

 I usually don’t do a lot of planning when I go on vacation and it usually works out for me and my boys.
 This time was different.
 I should have booked accommodation for that week.
 This would have saved us from lugging a ton of equipment around the whole day, which can be draining.
 Plus, especially younger kids benefit from a base camp.
 In Holzgau, we finally booked an apartment at Ferienschlössl Harmonie (strongly recommended!) and staying more than one night at a place made life easier for the kids.
 The hiker’s shuttle bus took us to a new trailhead each morning and back to the hotel in the evening.